 Where can you find an internship?

-Sometimes this process can feel overwhelming, but the Management Internship Coordinator is here to help!
+Sometimes this process can feel overwhelming, but the Business Internship Coordinator is here to help!
 Make an appointment and they will discuss your interests and provide suggestions.
-It is up to you to keep in touch with the Management Internship Coordinator if you need additional help throughout the process.
+It is up to you to keep in touch with the Internship Coordinator if you need additional help throughout the process.

-- Career & Internship Fair, Thursday, February 9, 12:00-2:00pm, Blue Ridge Room in Highsmith (stop by and connect with employers)
+- Career & Internship Fair, Thursday, September 28, 12:00-2:00pm, Blue Ridge Room in Highsmith Student Union (learn about internship opportunities and more)

-- Drop-ins Monday-Friday from 9am to 3pm on the first floor of Ramsey in the Student Success Hub
+- Drop-ins Monday-Friday from 12 to 3pm on the first floor of Ramsey Library in the Student Success Hub.

-Begin to look for an internship at least 3 months before your proposal is due.
-Applying for an internship is similar to applying for a job—the process of getting the interview, followed by the host organization’s decision-making process and paperwork will often take much longer than you think.
+Begin to look for an internship at least 3-4 months before your proposal is due.
+Applying for an internship is similar to applying for a job—the process of getting the interview, followed by the host organization’s decision-making process and paperwork will often take longer than you think.

-Step 3: Complete the MGMT 489 Prerequisite Form
+Step 3: Complete the BUS 489 Prerequisite Form